Lombard effect: Lombard speech

+Though sometimes called the Lombard "reflex", it can be deliberately controlled in humans.
 These changes cannot be controlled by instructing a person to speak as they would in silence, though people can learn control with feedback.

 The Lombard effect also occurs following laryngectomy when people following speech therapy talk with esophageal speech.

 Mechanisms

 The intelligibility of an individual's own vocalization can be adjusted with audio-vocal reflexes using their own hearing (private loop), or it can be adjusted indirectly in terms of how well listeners can hear the vocalization (public loop).
 Both processes are involved in the Lombard effect.

 Private loop

 A speaker can regulate their vocalizations, particularly their amplitude relative to background noise, with reflexive auditory feedback.
 Such auditory feedback is known to maintain the production of vocalization since deafness affects the vocal acoustics of both humans and songbirds Changing the auditory feedback also changes vocalization in human speech or bird song.
 Neural circuits have been found in the brainstem that enable such reflex adjustment.